 Marc Arsell Robinson

-Director, Culture and Heritage Houses (Office of Equity and Diversity)
+Director, Culture and Heritage Houses (Office of Equity & Diversity)

 Ph.D., American Studies, Washington State University